 - The course is 20 hours long (2 credits)

-- Organized in lessons by 2:30 hours each

 - Some theory and some practice

 - There cannot be practice without theory...

-- ...But theory is useless without practice!
+- But theory is useless without practice!

-- For informations, email
+- For informations, email luca.abeni@santannapisa.it

-'''

-luca.abeni@santannapisa.it

-'''

-Office: TeCIP (via Moruzzi 1)
+- Office: TeCIP (via Moruzzi 1)

+- Exam: simple project about what we will see during the course...